keithgroup/mbGDML/README.md

 # About

 Atomistic insight is fundamental for computational predictive studies of chemical and physical processes.
-Machine learning force fields provide a route to high-level ab initio calculations (i.e., CCSD(T)) at a fraction of the cost.
+Machine learning force fields provide a route to high-level ab initio calculations at a fraction of the cost.
-[Symmetric gradient domain machine learning (sGDML)](http://quantum-machine.org/gdml/), a kernel-based method, learns the relationship between atomic coordinates and interatomic forces.
+[Symmetric gradient domain machine learning (sGDML)](http://quantum-machine.org/gdml/), a kernel-based method, directly learns the relationship between atomic coordinates and interatomic forces.
 However, training in the gradient domain sacrifices generalized transferability to other species or number of atoms.

-[Many-body GDML (mbGDML)](https://github.com/keithgroup/mbGDML), is a technique for sGDML transferability to *n*-sized systems by using machine learning models for specific *n*-body interactions.
+[Many-body GDML (mbGDML)](https://github.com/keithgroup/mbGDML), is a technique for sGDML transferability to *n*-sized systems by using many-body machine learning models.
-Every aspect of the process from preparing ORCA 4 calculations, data set creation, training and use of mbGDML force fields is taken care of in this user-friendly Python package.
+Every aspect of the process from preparing ORCA calculations, data set creation, training, and use of mbGDML force fields is taken care of in this user-friendly Python package.

+**Disclaimer**: This package is still under active development and is not ready for production.

 # Features